A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: DATA and EMPIRICAL STUDY

-In other words, the Re-ES-CAViaR-Exp-RR model produces VaR forecasts which suggest lower amounts of capital that are required to protect against market risk, while simultaneously produce a relatively adequate violation rate within the Basel Accords framework.
-For 2113 forecasting steps for S\&P 500, the forecasts from Re-ES-CAViaR-Exp-RR are less extreme than those from ES-CAViaR-Exp on 1397 days (66.2\%).
-This suggests a higher level of information (and cost) efficiency regarding risk levels for the Realized-ES-CAViaR model, likely coming from the increased statistical efficiency of the realized range series over squared returns, compared to the ES-CAViaR-Exp and Gt-HS models.
-Since the economic capital is determined by financial institutions' own model and should be directly proportional to the VaR forecast, the Re-ES-CAViaR-RR model is able to decrease the cost capital allocation and increase the profitability of these institutions, by freeing up part of the regulatory capital from risk coverage into investment, while still providing sufficient and more than adequate protection against violations.
-The more accurate and often less extreme VaR forecasts produced by Re-ES-CAViaR-Exp-RR are particularly strategically important to the decision makers in the financial sector.
-This extra efficiency is also often observed for otherRealized-ES-CAViaR-AR and Re-ES-CAViaR-Exp models in the other markets/assets in this study.
+In other words, the Realized-ES-CAViaR-Mult-RR model produces comparatively accurate, with lower loss, VaR forecasts, suggesting that lower amounts of capital are required to protect against market risk, while simultaneously producing an adequate violation rate, within the Basel Accords framework.
+For 2113 forecast days for S\&P 500, the forecasts from Realized-ES-CAViaR-Mult-RR are less extreme than those from ES-CAViaR-SAV-Mult on 1397 days (66.2\%).
+This suggests a higher level of information (and cost) efficiency regarding risk levels for the Realized-ES-CAViaR-Mult-RR model, likely coming from the increased statistical efficiency of the realized range series over squared returns, compared to the ES-CAViaR-SAV-Mult and GJR-GARCH-t-HS models.
+Since the economic capital is determined by financial institutions' own model and should be directly proportional to the VaR forecast, the Realized-ES-CAViaR-Mult-RR model is able to decrease the cost capital allocation and increase the profitability of these institutions, by freeing up part of the regulatory capital from risk coverage into investment, while still providing sufficient and more than adequate protection against violations.
+The more accurate and often less extreme VaR forecasts produced by Realized-ES-CAViaR-Mult-RR are particularly strategically important to decision makers in the financial sector.
+This extra efficiency is also often observed for proposed Realized-ES-CAViaR-Add and Realized-ES-X-CAViaR-X models over the other markets/assets in this study.